This post is part of my MiniTube series. Check out other related posts if you find this content useful.

 from: All

-Finally, all you need to add the domain to your static DNS configuration, so that your browser knows how to translate the TLS secured domain into an IP:
+Finally, add the domain to your static DNS configuration so your browser translates the TLS-secured domain to an IP:

 > sudo cat $(kubectl get gateway minitube-gateway -o jsonpath='{.status.addresses[0].value}') >> /etc/hosts